-No matter how great your new design, changing things up will throw these users off.
+No matter how great your new design, changing things up will throw these returning visitors off.

 But if you focus on usability from the start, and test your variations before choosing a final design, you can select the version that’s most intuitive and user-friendly.

 One of the biggest advantages of running A/B tests with a Google-owned tool is how easy it is to integrate data from other Google properties.

 If you run PPC campaigns with AdWords, you can link your accounts to improve your targeting and run tests tailored to specific campaigns.

 Though this can help you run more effective tests in a variety of ways, its most valuable use is for improving landing pages.
 Each time a visitor clicks one of your PPC ads, you spend part of your advertising budget to bring them to your site.

 That means you need the landing page they arrive on to be as effective as possible at driving conversions.